 National Association for Gambling Studies Australia

-This organisation aims to promote discussion and research into all areas of gambling activity.
+This association aims to promote discussion and research into all areas of gambling activity.
 Its members include treatment agencies, academics, regulators and gamblers themselves.

 The Centre for Gambling Research at the Australian National University closed its doors in August 2007.